mjpernot/elastic-lib/README.md

     - phy_repo_dir = "PHYSICAL_DIR_PATH"
   * **LOGICAL_DIR_PATH** is the logical directory path to the share file system.
   * **phy_repo_dir** is the physical directory path to the share file system.
-    -  NOTE:  If running ElasticSearch as Docker setup, then these paths will be different.
-If running as a standard setup, they will be the same.

 ```
 vim elastic.py